-Our technical focuses in 2017 are the economical, technological and environmental aspects of cooperative solutions for future deep-sea mining.
-It will be an exciting conference for the next commercial, technological and environmental developments regarding deep-sea minerals, deep-sea mining and metallurgical processing of marine mineral resources.
+Our 2018 technical program focuses on the scientific and technological aspects of deep-sea mining.
+It will be an exciting conference for the examination of the next commercial and technical developments regarding deep-sea minerals, deep-sea mining and metallurgical processing of marine mineral resources.

 [ Top of this page ]